 You should definitely keep TSP on hand as an addition to your collection of essential painting supplies.

-I would use TSP in the following instances:
+We would use TSP in the following instances:

 - In kitchen areas that have accumulated grease.